Chandelier: Glass and crystal chandeliers

-As a reaction to this new taste, Italian glass factories in Murano created new kinds of artistic light sources.
-Since Murano glass was not suitable for faceting, typical work realized at the time in other countries where crystal was used, Venetian glassmakers relied upon the unique qualities of their glass.
-Typical features of a Murano chandelier are the intricate arabesques of leaves, flowers and fruits that would be enriched by coloured glass, made possible by the specific type of glass used in Murano.
-The soda glass (famed for its clarity) that they worked with was unique and contrasted with other types of glass produced in the world at that time.
+Venice has been a center of glass production, particularly on the island of Murano.
+The Venetians created a form of soda–lime glass by adding manganese dioxide that is clear like crystal, which they called cristallo.
+This glass was typically used to make mirrors, but around 1700, Italian glass factories in Murano started creating new kinds of artistic chandeliers.
+Since Murano glass is hard and brittle, it is not suitable for cutting/faceting; however, it is lighter, softer and more malleable when heated, and Venetian glassmakers relied upon the properties of their glass to create elaborate forms of chandelier.
+Typical features of a Murano chandelier are the intricate arabesques of leaves, flowers and fruits that would be enriched by colored glass, made possible by the specific type of glass used in Murano.
 Great skill and time was required to twist and shape a chandelier precisely.

-This new type of chandelier was called ciocca (literally "bouquet of flowers"), for the characteristic decorations of glazed polychrome flowers.
+The ornate type of murano chandelier is called ciocca (literally "bouquet of flowers") for the characteristic decorations of glazed polychrome flowers.
 The most sumptuous consisted of a metal frame covered with small elements in blown glass, transparent or colored, with decorations of flowers, fruits and leaves, while simpler models had arms made with unique pieces of glass.
 Their shape was inspired by an original architectural concept: the space on the inside is left almost empty, since decorations are spread all around the central support, distanced from it by the length of the arms.
-One of the common uses of the huge Murano chandeliers was the interior lighting of theatres and rooms in important palaces.

-In the mid-19th century, as gas lighting caught on, branched ceiling fixtures called gasoliers (a portmanteau of gas and chandelier) were produced, and many candle chandeliers were converted.
-By the 1890s, with the appearance of electric light, some chandeliers used both gas and electricity.
-As distribution of electricity widened, and supplies became dependable, electric-only chandeliers became standard.
-Another portmanteau word, electrolier, was coined for these, but nowadays they are most commonly called chandeliers.
-Some are fitted with bulbs shaped to imitate candle flames, for example those shown below in Epsom and Chatsworth, or with bulbs containing a shimmering gas discharge.

-The world's largest English chandelier (by Hancock Rixon & Dunt and probably F. & C. Osler) is in the Dolmabahçe Palace in Istanbul.
-It has 750 lamps and weighs 4.5 tons.
-Dolmabahçe has the largest collection of British and Baccarat crystal chandeliers in the world, and one of the great staircases has balusters of Baccarat crystal.

-More complex and elaborate chandeliers continued to be developed throughout the 18th and 19th centuries, but the widespread introduction of gas and electricity had devalued the chandelier's appeal as a status symbol.

-Toward the end of the 20th century, chandeliers were often used as decorative focal points for rooms, and often did not illuminate.
+Huge Murano chandeliers were often used for interior lighting in theaters and rooms in important palaces.
+Despite periods of decline and revival, designs of Murano glass chandeliers have stayed relatively constant through time, and modern productions of these chandelier may still be stylistically nearly identical to those made in the 18th or 19th centuries.
+Glass arms that were hollow were produced instead of solid glass to accommodate gas lines or electrical wiring were produced by the late 19th century.

+Chandeliers were also produced in other countries in the 18th century, including Russia and Sweden.
+Russian and Scandinavian chandeliers are similar in designs, with a metal frame that is lighter and more decorative, gilded or finished with brass, and hung with small slender glass drops.
+Russian chandeliers may be accented with coloured glass.
+In Genoa, Italy, a style of chandeliers with beaded glass was developed.